-The Board of Directors, upon recommendation of the Audit Committee, has appointed Sassetti LLC, an independent registered public accounting firm, to audit the financial statements of the Company for the fiscal year ending November 30, 2022.
+The Board of Directors, upon recommendation of the Audit Committee, has appointed Sassetti LLC, an independent registered public accounting firm, to audit the financial statements of the Company for the fiscal year ending November 30, 2023.
 If the shareholders fail to ratify such appointment, the Board of Directors will select another firm to perform the required audit services.
 A representative of Sassetti LLC is expected to be present at the Meeting with the opportunity to make a statement if such representative desires to do so and is expected to be available to respond to appropriate questions.
-For fiscal years ending November 30, 2021 and 2020, fees for audit services provided by Sassetti LLC were \$50,600 and \$54,600, respectively.
-For both of the fiscal years ending November 30, 2021 and 2020, tax compliance services provided by Sassetti LLC were \$\$10,000 and \$11,200, respectively.
+For fiscal years ending November 30, 2022 and 2021, fees for audit services provided by Sassetti LLC were \$53,500 and \$50,600, respectively.
+For fiscal years ending November 30, 2022 and 2021, tax compliance services provided by Sassetti LLC were \$10,600 and \$10,000, respectively.